Menu

 Owned By: Town of Duxbury

-This small sandy beach on Duxbury Bay requires a resident parking sticker.
+Shipyard Lane Beach is a small sandy beach property on Duxbury Bay, suitable for fishing, swimming and paddling.
 Launch your canoe or kayak here to explore the bay.
+Parking requires a resident sticker.

 Features